karllhughes/Continuous_Deployment_with_TravisCI/README.md

 This tells Travis CI that our application uses [Go 1.14](https://golang.org/).
 Travis will use its [Go environment](https://docs.travis-ci.com/user/languages/go/) to run the script, `go test -v` specified.
 If the tests fail, the whole build fails.
 Finally, the `deploy` section instructs Travis to run the `scripts/deploy.sh` file if the build passes on the `main` branch.

 ### Writing the Deployment Script
-Next, create a deploy script to installs and run the Flyctl command-line tool on the Travis CI virtual environment after the build succeeds.
+Next, create a deploy script to install and run the Flyctl command-line tool on the Travis CI virtual environment after the build succeeds.
 Create a new directory called `scripts` with a file called `deploy.sh` inside:

 ```
 mkdir scripts && touch scripts/deploy.sh